mcc-us/bookkeeping/_pages/1-glossary.md

 32. *Normal Balance*: The normal balance of an account is its **increase** side.

-33. *Permanent Account*: Accounts with balances carried over to the next accounting period that reflect long-term financial standing (**assets, liabilities, and equity**).
+33. *Permanent Account*: Accounts carried over to the next accounting period that reflect long-term financial standing **assets, liabilities, and equity**.

-34. *Prepaid Expenses*: Expenses are paid in advance but have not been used or consumed. (**Think: paying ahead of time but still waiting to use it**)
+34. *Prepaid Expenses*: Expenses are paid in advance but have not been used or consumed. **Think: paying ahead of time but still waiting to use it**.

-35. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. (**Posting = transferring data from a journal to a ledger.**
+35. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.

 36. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts first, followed by liabilities and owner's equity.

-37. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. (**Scrap value**)
+37. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **Scrap value**

 38. *Slide*: An accidental **movement of a decimal point**.

-39. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. (**Report detailing what the owner puts in, takes out, & has left**)
+39. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**

-40. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. (**Linear depreciation with a slope = -1.**)
+40. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. **Linear depreciation with a slope = -1.**

-41. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end (**Cost of goods sold, revenue**, etc).
+41. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end **Cost of goods sold, revenue**, etc.

 42. *Transposition*: Accidentally **Switching the order of digits** in a number.